-2.1 In line with the Council's Performance Management arrangements risks are reviewed monthly by managers and then by the Corporate Leadership Team (CLT).
-At the end of March 2013, the Strategic Risk Register was reviewed by CLT and a number of amendments were made.
-These include changes to the scoring, the risk descriptions, content and the horizon scanning.
-As part of this process one of the risks has been deleted (Reputation) and a new risk has been added to reflect changes to legislation and the current economic climate, the risk is NNDR and the Growth Strategy.
+- 2.1 In line with the Council's Performance Management arrangements risks are reviewed monthly by managers and then by the Corporate Leadership Team (CLT).
+At the beginning of September 2013, the Strategic Risk Register was reviewed by CLT and a number of amendments were made to the scoring of the risks. - 2.2 The following change was made to the scores on the risk register: